UNITED STATES NAVAL SEA CADET CORPS (USNSCC)

 • Disclaimer

-Review the document carefully.
-If you have questions, ask them through the Wolverine Divison Chain-of Command.
+Cadets, when you have questions, always use the Wolverine Division Chain-of Command.

 Why to I need to do coursework?